Senior Advocate, Supreme Court of Bangladesh

-His expertise extends also to the laws of: England, Bangladesh, India, Pakistan, and the European Union
+Expertise in the laws of: England, Bangladesh, India, Pakistan, the European Union and Singapore.

 Counsel for and against banks, financial institutions, corporations and others in many complex and high value litigation, arbitrations and mediations.
 Cases included claims arising out of transnational banking, trading, supply and financial contracts.

 Senior Counsel in ICSID arbitrations for Bangladesh in a bi-lateral investment treaty dispute and for a multinational gas exploration company in a dispute concerning gas field blowout.
 Also Senior Counsel for corporate clients in several institutional and ad hoc arbitrations in the financial, energy and telecommunications sector.